BBA 2nd SEM Jan/Feb 2026 Solved Assignments MUJ

 Ans 2.

-The classical aggregate production function and the distinction between types of investment are foundational concepts in macroeconomics.
-Together they explain how an economy generates output and how investment decisions differ based on their motivation.
-Understanding these concepts helps analyze economic growth, employment, and capital formation in both short
+The basic general production function as well as the distinction between various types of investments are key concepts in macroeconomics.
+Together they explain how an economy creates output and why investment decisions vary based on motivation.
+Understanding these concepts helps analyze

 Q.3.
 Analyze the effects of inflation on economic growth of India, highlighting both positive and negative impacts.
 (5+5 = 10 Marks)